spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-compositions.md

 template: concept-topic-template
 ---

-Compositions in Oryx are a powerful tool for organizing components and defining their layout.
+Compositions in Oryx are a tool for organizing components and defining their layout.
 It removes page-specific layout concerns from the component implementation, which makes the components less opinionated and more reusable.

 ## Overview of compositions

-A composition contains a list of components which are rendered in the DOM in their specific order.
+A composition contains a list of components that are rendered in the DOM in their specific order.
 A composition itself is a component, which means that you can easily create nested composition structures.
 In fact, a page itself is a composition.

 Compositions take a data-driven approach, letting you configure the composition using external data sources.
 This approach offers several potential benefits: